cizmazia/kdbx-cli/README.md

 - Prevent overwriting the database file when its modified time changes (not atomic)
   - For file synchronization use e.g. [Syncthing](https://syncthing.net) with [Staggered File Versioning](https://docs.syncthing.net/users/versioning.html)
 - Copying entries to another database file
+- Print QR codes (using the pipe commands; run e.g. with `--pipe "qrencode -t utf8"`)
 - SSH integration (using the included scripts [sshgen](sshgen), [sshknown](sshknown))
 - Custom Attributes
 - Notes are line-separated and prepended with a label